oasisprotocol/docs/docs/general/foundation/testnet/upgrade-log.md

 :::

-:::caution
+:::caution This is not dump & restore upgrade

-For this upgrade, do NOT wipe state.
+For this upgrade, **do NOT wipe state**.

 :::